labyrinthinesecurity/silhouette/README.md

 For each cluster and for each part (W,A,R), you :
 1) remove all wildcards, and replace them with what Silhouette found in Log Analytics
-2) decide the highest permissible scope
+2) decide the highest permissible scope (RG? ideally.)

 A cluster grouping landing zone management SPNs might need W roles at the management group level, while a cluster grouping application managed identities might need W roles at the resource group level, A role at the subscription level, and R role at the management group level.

-Adding this W/A/R fine-tuning layer to each cluster must be done manually for now.
-It is not a big deal since we don't need to do that for every single SPN (we reason at cluster level).

-This clusters fine tuning will increase clusters inner scores, thus decreasing the global de-escalation effort.
+The script investigate_cluter.py does this W/A/R fine-tuning layer for you, but it MUST be reviewed manually, because it is not 100% acurate.

 ## A word on the reward...

-You will end up with **only as many custom SPN role definitions as clusters**, hopefully meaning somewhre between 10 to 50 role definitions, depending of the complexity of your operating model.
+You will end up with **only as many custom SPN role definitions as clusters**, hopefully meaning somewhere between 10 to 50 role definitions, depending of the complexity of your operating model.

 Much more manageable than the usual bunch of nested groups with a mix up of haphazardly attached built-in and custom roles.